lsst-dm/dmtn-099/index.rst

 .. note::

    Special consideration must be given to raw images.
-They will often be ingested by more than a single Butler registry independently of the Data Backbone.
+They will often be ingested by more than a single Butler registry independent of the Data Backbone.
 Raw file key generation should be deterministic across all Butler registries.
 This makes sense for a number of reasons including easing migration of output datasets between Gen3 Butler registries.